zhaisilong/awesome-peptide/README.md

 # Deep Learning for peptides

 ⚠️ Note: My PhD research keeps me very busy, so this repository may not be updated frequently.
-For the latest domain-specific updates, please follow our WeChat Official Account (公众号) [MolAstra](https://mp.weixin.qq.com/s/PI_3E2NzZWBGy95hpFmhHQ).
+For the latest domain-specific updates, please follow our WeChat Official Account (公众号) [MolAstra](https://mp.weixin.qq.com/s/PI_3E2NzZWBGy95hpFmhHQ) and Our [Paper Reading Project](https://paper.molastra.org).
 This repo will be refreshed on an annual basis.

 🔬 **Comprehensive List of Research Papers on Peptides and Deep Learning**